• Feb 21, 2025

 14. Dalhousie, Himachal Pradesh

-It is the place right from the majestic views of Dhauladhar ranges, colorful meadows, and lush green valleys to British colonial mansions; a surprise unfolds at every corner of the city.
-The city has inexplicable charm and mind-blowing beauty; the place is rightly called the "Switzerland of India."
-This quaint town in Himachal Pradesh of pristine air and cosmopolitan spirit both and is no less than a treat for the travellers.
+It is the place, from the majestic views of the Dhauladhar ranges and colourful meadows to lush green valleys and British colonial mansions; a surprise unfolds at every corner of the city.
+The city has an inexplicable charm and mind-blowing beauty; it is rightly called the "Switzerland of India."
+This quaint town in Himachal Pradesh, with pristine air and a cosmopolitan spirit, is no less than a treat for travellers.

 Top Attractions: Sach Pass, Panchpula, Chamera Lake